barbarer/py4e-int/_sources/functions/funcWithLoops.rst

    :adaptive:
    :practice: T

-   Drag the blocks from the left and put them in the correct order on the right to define a function <code>total_even</code> that returns the total of the even numbers in the passed list.
+   Drag the blocks from the left and put them in the correct order on the right to define a function ``total_even`` that returns the total of the even numbers in the passed list.
    -----
    def total_even(alist):
    =====